aspose-total/Aspose.Total-Products/total/en/python-net/conversion/rtf-to-xlam/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert RTF to XLAM?</h2>

+Rich Text Format (RTF) is a document file format that enables the user to write and format text in a manner independent of the application used to create the document.
+It is a popular format for exchanging documents between different applications.
+Microsoft Excel Add-in (XLAM) is a file format that is used to store Excel macros.
+It is a powerful tool for automating tasks in Excel.
+Converting RTF to XLAM allows the user to take advantage of the powerful automation capabilities of Excel.

+<h2>How Aspose.Total Helps for RTF to XLAM Conversion?</h2>
-For a Python developer, who is trying to add a RTF to XLAM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert RTF file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats.
+It can help to automate the conversion process from RTF to XLAM.
+It is mainly in two steps.
+Firstly use Aspose.Words for Python via .NET API to convert RTF file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+Aspose.Words for Python via .NET is a powerful API that enables developers to create, read, modify, and convert Word documents without using Microsoft Word.
+It supports a wide range of document formats, including DOC, DOCX, RTF, HTML, OpenDocument, and PDF.
+Aspose.Cells for Python via .NET is a powerful API that enables developers to create, read, modify, and convert Excel documents without using Microsoft Excel.
+It supports a wide range of document formats, including XLS, XLSX, XLSM, CSV, HTML, and PDF.

+By using Aspose.Total for Python via .NET, developers can easily automate the conversion process from RTF to XLAM.
+It is a powerful tool for automating tasks in Excel and can help developers to quickly and easily convert RTF documents to XLAM.

 {{% /blocks/products/pf/feature-page-summary %}}